-With car insurance, the physical damage coverage of collision insurance typically covers damage to your automobile cause by a collision with another vehicle or object -- or the upset set of your vehicle.
+With car insurance, the physical damage coverage of collision insurance covers damage to your automobile caused by a collision with another vehicle or object — or the upset of your vehicle.

 If your vehicle flips over and hits a tree, this would be a collision claim due to both the upset of your vehicle and the collision with the tree.
 But your car doesn’t have to collide with anything for your collision insurance to be used.
 Running off the road and the car tipping over due to the slope of the ground and being damaged would fall under the upset portion of your collision insurance coverage.